Joint Bayesian calibration and map-making for intensity mapping experiments: Joint analysis framework

 where $j$ is the index of the TOD set within the group.

 The specific implementation of the Gibbs sampling step [Eq.~(\ref{eq: sampling p sky})] is given by

 We note that the dimension of this linear system matches that of $\boldsymbol{p}_{\rm cel}$ and is independent of the number of TOD sets.
-Assuming the computational cost is dominated by the summation over all TODs in Eq.~(\ref{eq: GCR sampler joint solver}), the overall complexity scales linearly with the number of TOD sets.
+While the dimension of the linear system in Eq.~(\ref{eq: GCR sampler joint solver}) is independent of the number of TOD sets, the total computational cost of the full Gibbs iteration scales linearly with the number of TOD sets, as each requires independent sampling of its gain, local $T_{\rm sys}$, and noise parameters.
+Since these per-TOD steps are conditionally independent given the celestial parameters, they can be executed in parallel across MPI ranks, so the wall-clock time per iteration need not increase with the number of TOD sets.